JahmaliB/Hangman-V2/README.md

 ![Project Screenshot](Preview_SS.png)

 ## Description
-A simple Hangman game built with React using class-based components.
+A more intermediate Hangman game built with React using class-based components.

 ## How to Play
 1. Guess letters one at a time to reveal the hidden word.